manuelbieh/react-ssr-setup/README.md

 [Here is a video](https://egghead.io/lessons/react-add-svgs-as-react-components-with-create-react-app-2-0) that explains that a bit more.

+### Use plain JavaScript instead of TypeScript

+You can just do it‬™.
+Really.
+Name your files `.js` instead of `.ts`/`.tsx` and you should not be bothered by TypeScript anymore.
+If you want to _fully_ remove TypeScript:

+-   remove the `@babel/typescript` preset from `babel.config.js`
+-   uninstall TypeScript: `yarn remove typescript @babel/preset-typescript`
+-   uninstall all dependencies beginning with `@types/`
+-   delete `tsconfig.json` and `src/global.d.ts`
+-   remove `wiremore/typescript` from the `extends` section in `.eslintrc.js`
+-   remove all types from all files if there still are any
+-   remove `tsConfig` option from `.dependency-cruiser.js`

 ## Caveats

 -   ~~[1] MiniCSSExtractPlugin doesn't play nicely with consecutive builds in Webpack's watchmode yet ([Github issue here](https://github.com/webpack-contrib/mini-css-extract-plugin/issues/23)).
 So I'm using ExtractTextWebpackPlugin until this is fixed~~ Fixed!
 [490e6e9](https://github.com/manuelbieh/react-ssr-setup/commit/490e6e95fc811b0ce42d1bbc1252d3f26c4bd1ab)